John Callen – Director

 Jane was the Director of Vocal Studies at Takapuna Grammar School for five years, successfully growing and directing four choirs, teaching singing and a curriculum-based Musical Theatre course for senior students.
 She has worked for two years as Head of Performing Arts at St Kentigern College and is now moving back into working as a vocal coach, choir director and performer – her passions.

-Gemma Boswell – Choreographer
+Morgan Heron – Choreographer

 Wendy Doyle – Vocal Coach

 Wendy’s career has seen her performing globally from London’s West End to the United Nations in New York.
 Wendy studied at Wellington’s Massey University Conservatorium of Music and the Royal College of Music, London.
 Wendy is a current Resident Artist, Freemasons Opera Scholar for NZ Opera and member of the Chapman Tripp Opera Chorus.